 The great thing about scheduling several college visits is that you get a first-hand look at the campuses beyond the glitzy brochures that only show you the best features of the campus.

 The downside of visiting several campuses is that after a while everything begins to look fuzzy.
 Was it the 1st college that had better lab facilities?
 Or was it the 2nd or the 3rd?
 What about gym facilities?
 Which was the college that had the most extensive gym equipment?

-It’s tough to keep track of all of these details and without the necessary information, it can be impossible to compare colleges and decide which one is best for you.
-Keeping these tips in mind on what to do on college visits will help you assess and compare them later.
+It’s tough to keep track of all of these details.
+Without the necessary information, it can be impossible to compare colleges and decide which one is best for you.
+Keeping these campus visit tips in mind will help you assess and compare them later.

 Tip #1: Decide What’s Important To You Before You Visit Any College

 If you visit a college campus without first deciding what is important to you, you run the risk of getting impressed by the wrong things.
 You may put a college right on top of your list because of its impressive gym facilities, but is that your number one priority?
 If microbiology is your chosen major, the lab facilities should take precedence.
 If you are planning on enrolling in a visual arts program, it’s the art facilities and faculty that should get priority.

 Get your priorities right before you set out on your college visit so you can assess and compare the facilities that matter to you most.
 Think of the rest as a bonus.

 Tip #2: Take Your Time At Each Campus